Acts 8:1–25 . . . Bible Study Summary with Videos and Questions

 “The Scattered Church and Simon the Sorcerer”

 During our earlier weeks' studies we saw that God has already used Peter to proclaim Jesus as the Messiah to crowds of people in Jerusalem, as well as to the Jewish Sanhedrin, the highest religious and civil court in Judaism.
-In our previous study (Week 13), we learned how God also used Stephen to preach in Greek-speaking synagogues, which led to his arrest and trial before the Sanhedrin; instead of defending himself, he indicted his accusers, showing their charges of him to be inconsistent with Old Testament teaching, and their resistance to God’s Spirit to be entirely consistent with Israel’s rebellion against God and his prophets and other appointed servants.
+In our previous study (See Warren's summary of Acts 7:51–60), we learned how God also used Stephen to preach in Greek-speaking synagogues, which led to his arrest and trial before the Sanhedrin; instead of defending himself, he indicted his accusers, showing their charges of him to be inconsistent with Old Testament teaching, and their resistance to God’s Spirit to be entirely consistent with Israel’s rebellion against God and his prophets and other appointed servants.

 Our last lesson ended with Stephen's stoning.
 Now in Acts 8, Luke starts by documenting great persecution and scattering of the church, going on to describe the spread of the gospel following his death.
 In today's text, God will employ several unlikely individuals to promote the preaching of the gospel.
 Who God uses and how he uses them will prove instructive and encouraging to us.
 Let's listen to God’s Spirit as he speaks to us through this great text, which is broken into three elements: (1) The church scatters as Paul persecutes many; (2) Philip preaches to people in Samaria; and (3) Simon the sorcerer believes.